Therapeutic Massage – Program Detail

 - Resorts, cruise ships and hotels

-- Why is TM an important part of Allied Health?
+- Why is Therapeutic Massage an important part of Health Technologies?

-As with any allied health profession, Therapeutic Massage professional skills can make a difference in the world.
-Therapeutic Massage professionals are competent, caring and compassionate people.
-Each role involves not only working with your mind but also your hands to solve problems and provide quality care.
-Therapeutic Massage providers are crucial to health care systems as they support, facilitate and complement the roles of doctors, nurses, and other health care facilitators.
+Therapeutic Massage providers are crucial to health care systems as they support, facilitate and complement the roles of doctors, nurses, and other health care professionals.
 Massage therapy is one of the oldest forms healing that applies various techniques to the muscular structure and soft tissues of the body.
 As the health conscience population searches for holistic solutions, massage therapy has steadily increased in the popularity and support of the overall medical community.